-For more information on how to add structured data to your website read: Structured Data and SEO.
+For more information on how to add structured data to your website read: What is Schema Markup?

 Each and every page of your website should have a canonical URL.
 This is defined by adding the tag <link rel=”canonical” href=”yourpageurl”>, in the <head> of your posts and pages.